 Top 10 Gordie Howe Cards of All-Time

 When analyzing the history of hockey, few names carry as much significance as Gordie Howe.
 Known as "Mr. Hockey," Howe is widely considered to be one of the greatest hockey players of all-time, alongside Wayne Gretzky and Bobby Orr.
 It was not just his impressive stats or individual and team achievements that made him great.
-Cal Ripken may have been "the Iron Man" but Howe was no slouch.
-He played professional hockey into his 50's and his career spanned five decades.
+With a career that spanned five decades, he offered both quantity and quality over his time in professional hockey and his longevity was unmatched.
 All this combined to cement his place among hockey royalty and his cards are some of the most-pursued in vintage hockey.

 The following list documents ten of the best options for Gordie Howe card collectors.
 While the guide centers more on cards issued during his career, there are plenty of great Gordie Howe cards issued in modern sets, as well as others from his playing days.

 Top Gordie Howe Hockey Cards to Collect

-Click on the links to shop for individual cards.
+Click on the links or images to shop for individual cards.

-As far as cards go, this one is pretty plain.
-However, this is no average card.
+As far as cards go, this one may appear to be pretty plain.
+However, this is no average piece of cardboard.
 Gordie Howe's rookie card is one of the most popular and valuable vintage hockey cards of all-time.
 The 1951-52 Parkhurst set is very condition sensitive and prices can vary for this rare rookie card.
 Even poor versions carry strong values and prices rise quickly from there.
 Also, counterfeits are a problem.
-Check out our Gordie Howe RC guide to make sure you are getting the read deal.
+Check out our Gordie Howe RC guide to make sure you are getting the real deal.